-The rates at Excalibur are the same as those at all other MGM properties – including the MGM Grand, Mandalay Bay, and New York-New York – apart from Bellagio and ARIA, which are slightly more expensive.
+The parking rates at Excalibur are the same as those at several other MGM properties – including the MGM Grand, Mandalay Bay, and New York-New York – apart from Bellagio and ARIA, which are slightly more expensive.

 The one hour of free parking could come in handy for certain situations, like paying someone there a short visit, but in reality, most people who need to park at Excalibur will be doing so for more than one hour.

-These fees certainly seem high, but they are actually relatively reasonable for Las Vegas properties.
-There are numerous venues with higher parking rates.
+These fees certainly seem high, but they are actually in line with most other Las Vegas properties on the Strip.

 How To Get Free Parking at Excalibur (Two Ways)

-- Become a higher than base level member of the M Life Rewards Players Club
+- Become a Pearl or higher level member of the MGM Rewards Players Club (Formerly M Life Rewards) by spending money at MGM properties.

-- Increase your player’s club card to a higher level by getting an M Life Mastercard
+- Or, increase your player’s club card to Pearl level by getting an MGM Rewards Mastercard.